sulli83/milestone_project_1/README.md

 The primary issue with the companies existing website was its lack of responsiveness.

+Existing website was also dated and project included were not recent enough.

 ## UX

-The website has been designed to be very visually intense at the front end in particualar the title page.
+The website has been designed to be very visually intense at the front end in particularly the title page.

 Such a website aims to provide an insight into the workmanship of the client quickly and in a very strong visual manner.

-The aim of the website is also to provide a very visual insight into the company quickly and accesibly.

 # User Stories

 ### User 1 -
 - - - -
-I am a user who has actually previously had a recomendation for the company.
+I am a user who has previously had a recomendation for the company.
 I have previously encountered  the services first hand.
-The site will provide a host of images which can be viewed and further highlight the quality of the work which the company is capable of completing, increases knowledf Recomendations are the key method for business aquisition for such a company so many of the users would be previously aware of the company.
+The site will provide a host of images which can be viewed and further highlight the quality of the work which the company is capable of completing.
+Recomendations are the key method for business aquisition for such a company so many of the users would be previously aware of the company.
 Link to Instagram account shows a more frequently updated portfolio of projects.